 Soil moisture is critical

 It is also clear that soil moisture is a critical parameter for prediction of the risks from pests and diseases in reducing crop yields.
-Automated real-time measurement of soil moisture over large areas of flood catchment land, which is then linked to rainfall data and flood models, will significantly improve prediction of risks.

 Currently, assessing soil moisture is difficult and expensive.
 Several methods are used:

 • Readings based on a combination of statistics and manual borehole sampling is labour intensive and expensive (approx. £500/day for 4-5 site visits).

 • Sensors that utilise a datalogger require a field visit to upload the data, meaning that the data is not real time.

 • Some wireless sensors are available with remote connectivity, but they are also expensive (£500-£1500), not counting the additional costs for uplink connectivity.